scieloorg/PC-Programs/docs/source/markup.rst

 Enabling macro execution
 ........................

-Possibly an warning about enable macro will be displayed.
+Possibly a warning about enable macro will be displayed.

 .. image:: img/markup_2007_habilitar_macros.jpg